tokenika/tokenika.github.io/WarsawBlock.md

   * Commitment to spend 1 bln USD to boost the ecosystem

+    Brendan Blumer: *EOS is the most well funded project in history and we plan to soon announce a program for up to one billion USD of capital for EOS projects.
+We’re amidst onboarding a few critical partners first that will give EOS and this program the world-class credibility it deserves.*

 * #### EOS roadmap

+  * The project was started in Q1 2017, it was publicly announced in May 2017.
   * Right now we have a MVP stage called *EOS Dawn*.
 You can run a standalone EOS node and play with smart-contracts using command line tools.
   * By the end of the year an EOS version featuring all major functionalities will be released.
   * Q1 & Q2 2018 devoted to testing and building development tools & documentation.
 During this phase you can starting building apps running on the testnet.